iPhone Text Effects: Tips and Tricks

 In this article, we'll walk you through how to find your smartphone's make, model, and other important details like its operating system and IMEI number.

-If your phone is in working condition, you can check its model name and number by opening its settings app.
+Your phone's model number can help you identify exactly which type you have.
+If your phone is in working condition, you can check its model name and number simply by opening its settings app.
+The following are instructions on how to do it on both iPhone and Android.

 One of the easiest ways to identify your smartphone's manufacturer is to look for a logo.
 Most companies place their logo on the back of the device, especially if it has an all-screen display.